Kether snarled at the kid who tried to sit next to her at the lunch aisle. He hurried away.

 She briefly speculated on whether this had been what the Slocum man had been talking about, a hidden basement?

-She closed it, and looked around the chamber she had just thrown herself into.
+She closed it, feeling a little stupid, and looked around the chamber she had just thrown herself into.

 Bullet wounds dented the walls and pocked the ceiling in what appeared to be a random pattern of frustration.

 Ancient weaponry lined the walls, old guns of sleek black that had accumulated an incredible layer of dust, hung at neat intervals on very sturdy racks.
 Ammunition was stacked in boxes pushed up against a back corner.

 Next to a crate filled with explosives, in the deepest, darkest corner of the room was a tiny desiccated corpse, surrounded by guns and used shells.